Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: 3 -invariant and 2 -invariant closed s

 \begin{lemma}

 \begin{enumerate}[left=0.5em] \item Any $\sunitary{3}$-invariant \suthreestr~on $\sunitary{3}/\T^2$ can be written in the form

 for some $e^{i\theta} \in \Sph^1$ and some triple of real numbers $(f_1,f_2,f_3)$ satisfying $f_1 f_2 f_3 \neq 0$. \item In the first case in~\eqref{eq:SU3:invt} the induced orientation is $\vol_0$, while the second case induces the opposite orientation. \item The induced invariant metric is $g_f$ as defined in~\eqref{eq:gf:SU3}. \item $\Omega_{f,\theta}$ as in ~\eqref{eq:SU3:f} satisfies $d \Real{\Omega_{f,\theta}}=0$ if and only if $\sin{\theta}=0$. \end{enumerate} \end{lemma} \begin{proof} Note that the two cases in~\eqref{eq:SU3:invt} are clearly exchanged by the involution $\tbar$ defined in Remark~\ref{rmk:discrete:sym:G2}.
 They are never in the same connected component of the space of $\sunitary{3}$-structures because they induce opposite orientations.
-Since there are no invariant $5$-forms on $\sunitary{3}/\T^2$ the condition~\eqref{eq:omega:wedge:Omega} holds for any invariant $2$-form and $3$-form.
-Clearly $\omega$ as defined in~\eqref{eq:omega:Omega} is a nondegenerate $2$-form and it is easy to check that $\omega$ and $\Omega$ satisfy the second condition in~\eqref{eq:SU(3):structure:Constraints} and hence the pair defines an invariant $\sunitary{3}$-structure.
-More generally, up to an overall sign, any nondegenerate invariant $2$-form can be written in the form $\omega_f$ as defined in~\eqref{eq:SU3:f} for some real triple $(f_1,f_2,f_3)$ satisfying $f_1 f_2 f_3 \neq 0$.
-Similarly any invariant complex volume form can be written as a nonzero real multiple $\mu$ of either $e^{-i\theta}\Omega$ or $e^{i\theta} \overline{\Omega}$ for some $e^{i\theta} \in \Sph^1$.
-Since in the first case of ~\eqref{eq:SU3:invt} we have